Credit Evaluation & Policy

 Advanced Placement credits/other placement exams and Cornell/College of Human Ecology required coursework

 Cornell University and the College of Human Ecology adhere to our own policies regarding placement out of requirements due to Advanced Placement or other related credits.
 Advanced standing at another institution does not guarantee that Cornell will accept that credit.
-The Advanced Placement Cheat Sheet outlines how AP credit may be used.
+The Advanced Placement Overview outlines how AP credit may be used.
 A maximum of 15 pre-college credits from APs or other sources may be applied.

 Transfer credit policy